Investing in Workplace Mental Health

 The ROI is significant

 Employers that put money towards mental health initiatives experience a tangible return on their investment.
 This can be up to £9 for every £1 spent.
-This financial rewards can be represented in higher retention rates and increased productivity levels.
+These financial rewards can be represented in higher retention rates and increased productivity levels.